zio/zio-dynamodb/docs/guides/data-modelling.md

   final case class Invoice(int: Int, body: InvoiceBody) }
 ```

+By using the FP approach to modelling we reduce the size of the concrete classes.

 For brevity the above examples do not show the full integration with ZIO Schema - [for a full example see this IT test](https://github.com/zio/zio-dynamodb/blob/series/2.x/dynamodb/src/it/scala/zio/dynamodb/TypeSafeApiAlternateModeling.scala).